christian-schlichtherle/guicer/README.md

 Guicer is built with Apache Maven.
 However, there is no distribution yet, so you need to build it yourself.
 For building, you need Java SE 6 and Apache Maven 3.0.4 or higher installed.
-Change to the [source code repository] directory and run:
+Change to the repository directory and run:

     $ mvn clean install